opsnull/blog.opsnull.com/content/rust/std/std.md

 : Unregisters the current panic hook and returns it, registering the default hook in
     its place.

-always_abort Experimental
+always_abort
-: Make all future panics abort directly without running the panic hook
+: Make all future panics abort directly without running the panic hook or unwinding.
-    or unwinding.

-get_backtrace_style Experimental
+get_backtrace_style
-: Checks whether the standard library’s panic hook will capture
+: Checks whether the standard library’s panic hook will capture and print a
-    and print a backtrace.
+    backtrace.

-set_backtrace_style Experimental
+set_backtrace_style
-: Configure whether the default panic hook will capture and
+: Configure whether the default panic hook will capture and display a
-    display a backtrace.
+    backtrace.

-update_hook Experimental
+update_hook
 : Atomic combination of take_hook and set_hook.
-Use this to replace the
+Use this to replace the panic
-    panic handler with a new panic handler that does something and then executes the old handler.
+    handler with a new panic handler that does something and then executes the old handler.

 使用 std::panic::cach_unwinde() 来实现可以 `捕获闭包中的 panic` ，该函数返回一个 Result：